Playfair's axiom

 In geometry, Playfair's axiom is an axiom that can be used instead of the fifth postulate of Euclid (the parallel postulate):

 In a plane, given a line and a point not on it, at most one line parallel to the given line can be drawn through the point.

 It is equivalent to Euclid's parallel postulate in the context of Euclidean geometry and was named after the Scottish mathematician John Playfair.
-The "at most" clause is all that is needed since it can be proved from the first four axioms that at least one parallel line exists given a line L and a point P not on L, as follows:
+The "at most" clause is all that is needed since it can be proved from the first four axioms and the further axiom—"two lines have at most one intersection point"—that at least one parallel line exists given a line L and a point P not on L, as follows: